jts/nanopolish/docs/source/debug.rst

     - uses samfile.fetch(region=draft_ga_coords) to get all reads aligned to region
     - if reads map to multiple sections within draft ga it is not added again
 4. Parses through the input readdb file to find the FAST5 files associated with each region that aligned to region
     - stores in dictionary region_fast5_files; key = read_id, value = path/to/fast5/file
     - path to fast5 file is currently dependent on the user's directory structure
 5. Make a BAM and BAI file for this specific region
-   - creates a new BAM file called region.bam
+    - creates a new BAM file called ``region.bam``
     - with pysam.view we rewrite the new bam with reads that aligned to the region...
     - with pysam.index we create a new BAI file
 6. Now to make a new FASTA file with this subset of reads
-   - the new fasta file is called region.fasta
+    - the new fasta file is called ``region.fasta``
-   - this first checks what type of sequences file is given { fasta, fastq, fasta.gz, fastq.gz }
+    - this first checks what type of sequences file is given { ``fasta``, ``fastq``, ``fasta.gz``, ``fastq.gz`` }
     - then handles based on type of seq file using SeqIO.parse
     - then writes to a new fasta file
 7. Let's get to tarring
-   - creates a tar.gz file with the output prefix
+    - creates a ``tar.gz`` file with the output prefix
-   - saves the fast5 files in directory output_prefix/fast5_files/
+    - saves the fast5 files in directory ``output_prefix/fast5_files/``
 8. Adds the new fasta, new bam, and new bai file with the subset of reads
 9. Adds the draft genome asssembly and associated fai index file
-10. Performs a check
+10. Performs a check:
     - the number of reads in the new BAM file, new FASTA file, and the number of files in the fast5_files directory should be equal
-11. Outputs a log file
+11. Outputs a ``tar.gz`` and ``log`` file.
 FIN!